Artimis II Timeline

 | 10:30 AM | 11:30 AM | Radiation dosimetry testing. |

-| 12:25 PM | 1:25 PM | Orion exits the lunar sphere of influence. |
+| 12:25 PM | 1:25 PM | Orion leaves the Moon's gravitational influence at 41,075 miles from the Moon. |

 | 4:00 PM | 5:00 PM | Sicence experiments. |